corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 ## Adapting your CorDapps

 Confidential identity keys use the same key rotation proof mechanism as legal identity keys, so the same CorDapp considerations apply.
-The node follows proofs transparently for most applications, but CorDapps that store and later compare party or key details, or that perform their own transaction validation, may need changes.
+The node follows proofs transparently for most applications.
+Some CorDapps still need changes, such as those that store and later compare party or key details, or that perform their own transaction validation.
 Because confidential identities are typically short-lived, the proof overhead usually disappears once the states they own are consumed.

-For the full guidance on resolving identities from a single source, signing and validating correctly, including proofs when parties must stay identical, and transaction size and performance, see [Adapting your CorDapps]({{< relref "cross-provider-key-rotation.md#adapting-your-cordapps" >}}) on the legal identity page.
+See [Adapting your CorDapps]({{< relref "cross-provider-key-rotation.md#adapting-your-cordapps" >}}) on the legal identity page for the full guidance.
+It covers resolving identities from a single source, signing and validating correctly, including proofs when parties must stay identical, and transaction size and performance.

 ## References